robfatland/nexus/data/api.md

 The Azure Function App plus the NoSQL database comprise an API *Server*.
-The premise of this narrative is that a research program will benefit from building a Server, for at least four reasons:
+The premise of this narrative is that a research program will benefit from building a Server, for at least four reasons.

 - The data are *secure*
 - The system will accommodate scaling up: data volume over time
 - The system will accommodate scaling up: queries